 Filing Independent Contractor Taxes: 4 Best Practices

 Filing taxes as an independent contractor can be a tricky road to navigate.
-When you work as an employee, your employer is required to withhold federal income tax as well as Social Security and Medicare taxes from your payroll check, but as an independent, you’re on the hook to do this yourself.
+When you work as an employee, your employer must withhold federal income tax and Social Security and Medicare taxes from your payroll check, but as an independent, you’re on the hook to do this yourself.

 When you work as an independent contractor, you operate as your own business entity-you have your own business name, perform work for multiple clients, and dictate when, where, and how you conduct that work.
 Independent contractors typically submit invoices for work completed, provide their own tools and equipment, and are responsible for both the individual and employer side of taxes (FICA).
 They are not entitled to company legal benefits like W-2 employees.